 Step 3.
 Adjust the Opacity of the Top Pic

 Now, change the opacity of the top image to make the base image seep through.
 All you have to do is to drag the opacity slider.

 You can change the opacity of the top image by typing in the percentage

 Well, that didn’t seem to make much time.
-However, this was the easiest way to overlay images.
+However, this was the easiest way to overlay images on Mac and Windows.
 There are certainly more ways you can overlay pictures with the Adobe product that are a lot more artistic and intricate, but also more difficult and time consuming.
 Curious?
 Then learn how else you can blend images with Photoshop.

 Way 3.
 How to Use GIMP for Image Overlay

 Are you an Apple user and wish to know how to overlay pictures without Photoshop right on your Mac?
 Then do it with GIMP, a beloved free photo editor.
 This program has both basic and advanced editing tools and can also be used to create original artwork.
 Although not quite as feature-rich as, say, the aforementioned Photoshop, GIMP still requires some time to master.
 So let’s see how you can overlay your separate images with it.

 Import the top image into the software.
 Then, switch to the Layers tab, choose Transparency, then click Add Alpha Channel.